hassanuahmad/crypto-marketplace/README.md

 # crypto-marketplace

-The first decenteralized general marketplace that uses the etherium blockchain for transactions
+The first decenteralized general marketplace that uses the etherium blockchain for transactions where users can buy and sell items.

+## How to Run

+## Technologies
+ - ReactJS
+ - TailwindCSS
+ - NodeJS / Express
+ - MySQL